What is the food hygiene rating scheme for?

-If a new business has been set up, or there is a new owner, it will not have a food hygiene rating to begin with but it may display a sticker or certificate that says ‘Awaiting Inspection’.
+If a new business has been set up, or there is a new owner, it will not have a food hygiene rating to begin with but it may display a sticker that says ‘Awaiting Inspection’.
 In Wales, there is a similar sticker that says ‘Rating Awaited’.
 A rating will be given after a local authority food safety officer has inspected the business to check the hygiene standards.

 What does 'exempt' mean?

 Two groups of business where you or your family might eat or buy food are not given food hygiene ratings – these are ‘exempt’.
 These ‘exempt’ businesses are inspected by a local authority food safety officer but they are not given a rating.